 If you wish to have the insurer’s decision concerning your claim reviewed, you should make a written complaint to the insurer’s internal dispute resolution section.
 In your complaint you should try to address all of the concerns and inconsistencies that the insurer has set out in their letter rejecting the claim and point out any statements of yours that have been taken out of context by the investigator.

-If your complaint to your insurer’s internal dispute resolution section has been rejected (or is not resolved within 45 days), you can then proceed with raising a dispute with FOS because:
+If your complaint to your insurer’s internal dispute resolution section has been rejected (or is not resolved within 45 days), you can then proceed with raising a dispute with AFCA because:

 - It is free.